gaehlerm/SoftwareEngineering/README.md

 Some people even start to encode all kind of logic into strings.
 This is dreadful.
 At times this is also called "stringly typed" to highlight that there should be proper types used instead of strings. // see also "primitive obsession"

 This example I found in book Clean Code on p.128 where Robert C. Martin (a.k.a.
 Uncle Bob) did some refactoring on a unit test.
 It's a book I can highly recommend.
 But here Uncle Bob somehow went haywire.
-What he explained the code, all made sense, but he somehow missed that one should never write code the way he did.
+What he explained all made sense, but he somehow missed that one should never write code the way he did.

 He encoded five Boolean states `{heater_state, blower_state, cooler_state, hi_temp_alarm, low_temp_alarm}` into a single string `"hbCHl"`, where each of the characters was encoding weather is was too hot or not, too cold or not, etc. Capital letters mean `true`, lower case letters mean `false`.
 It’s such a beautiful example of what kind of logic can be implemented in strings.
 At least it would be if it wasn’t that outrageous what he did here.
 Do never use strings to encode some other king of value.
 To make matters worse, the letter `"h"` is even used twice.
 Like this the code becomes extra brittle because the state depends on the order of the characters.

 The resulting unit tests Uncle Bob wrote are kind of nice at first sight.
 But it takes some knowledge to understand what these 5 characters are supposed to mean.
 Without appropriate background knowledge it is impossible to understand the meaning of this string.
 And the order of the characters inside this string are somewhat arbitrary, yet they have to be in the correct order.

 Now let’s look how we could make things better.
 We have 5 states that can all be true or false.
 Writing a list with 5 Booleans is probably the first thought, something like `water_state = [False, False, True, True, False]`.
 This is better than the string logic, but it still needs some serious reworking.
-Elements in an array should all be treated equally and accessed at the same time.
+Elements in a list should all be treated equally and accessed at the same time.
 But here you will probably need only one element at the time, `needs_hot_water != water_state[0]`.
-This `[0]` is a clear indication that we should not use an array.
+Accessing the first element with `[0]` is a clear indication that we should not use a list.

 A better solution is using a dataclass that stores 5 different variables.
 One Boolean replacing each character in the string above.